How Do You Help Clients Determine Whether To Go To Trial Or Not?

 Additional Information On Criminal Trials In Maryland

 We have three attorneys, with over 60 years of experience between us.
 We are one of the longest established firms in Garret County, Maryland.
 We have offices in McHenry, Maryland and in Friendsville, Maryland.
 We have handled hundreds if not thousands of cases over the year, from very simple traffic tickets to complex multi-day jury trials.
 We do a lot of criminal cases and we only try to strive to help the citizens in Garrett County and the citizens who come to visit Garrett County, since we are a very big tourist area.
 Most of our trials take place in Oakland, Maryland, and district and circuit courts for Garrett County and in Allegany County.
 We also do West Virginia and Pennsylvania, we have licenses there.

 For more information on Determining Whether To Go To Trial, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.